This post is part of the series 'Password management'. Be sure to check out the rest of the blog posts of the series!

 #ASP.NET Core - User secrets

-It also works using a command line
+It also works from the command line:

 Shell